 2. The Shaft

-Anterior Side: Coracobrachialis, deltoid, brachialis, brachioradialis
+Anterior Side: Coracobrachialis, brachialis, deltoid, brachioradialis

 3. Distal Region of Humerus

 The medial and lateral borders of the distal humerus form the medial and lateral supracondylar ridges.
-Among the two ridges, the lateral supracondylar ridge is more roughened, providing the common origin site of the forearm extensor muscles.
+Among the two ridges, the lateral supracondylar ridge is relatively roughened, providing the common origin site of the forearm extensor muscles.

 The extracapsular projections of the bone, the lateral and medial epicondyles, are found immediately distal to the supracondylar ridges.
-Both of the epicondyles can be felt at the elbow from outside.
+Both of the epicondyles can be felt at the elbow from the outside.
 Among the two, the medial is larger, extending more towards the elbow joint.
-The ulnar nerve passes through a groove, present on the posterior side of the medial epicondyle.
+The ulnar nerve passes through a groove present on the posterior side of the medial epicondyle.